PtFEM/PtFEM.jl/README.md

 These are (some of) the programs as described in "Programming the Finite Element Method" by I M Smith and D V Griffiths.
 The package should probably be called PtFEM, but for now I have always related them to Colorado School of Mines (being a mining engineer from Delft University myself).

 Initial focus is on chapters 4 to 6 to figure out how to structure the programs.
+For inspiration I'm looking of course at the PtFEM book but also a bit at deal.II and (to a lesser extent) FEniCS.

 For now 'basic' functions are in the src/CSoM directory, computational flow 'templates' are in src/Chapxx directories.
 The idea of the templates is that they can be used to quickly set up similar models, e.g. 3D beams.